Themes of Neon Genesis Evangelion: Religion

-The "Angels" are a reference to the angels of God from the Old Testament, most of which bear the same names.
+The "Angels" refer to the angels of God from the Old Testament, most of which bear the same names.
 In 1993, the Evangelion proposal presented the angels, including names and appearances.
 The most important angels are Adam and Lilith.
 The first Angel is named Adam, just as the biblical Adam is the first man created by God.
-The second Angel is named Lilith, a reference to the Jewish folklore in which Lilith is the first wife of Adam.
+The second Angel is called Lilith, a reference to the Jewish folklore in which Lilith is the first wife of Adam.
 Lilith is shown crucified and impaled with a spear named the "Lance of Longinus", the same lance used to pierce the side of Jesus Christ during his crucifixion, according to the Gospel of Nicodemus.
 Eve or Eva comes from Adam's rib; similarly, the Evangelions come from the Angel first identified as Adam.
-The goal of the Angels are to return to Adam and create the Third Impact which would destroy mankind, Kaworu Nagisa recognizes humanity as beings of Lilith and identifies them as Lilim.
-Several times throughout the series, the defeat of an Angel results in a Christian cross shaped explosion.
+The goal of the Angels is to return to Adam and create the Third Impact, which would destroy humanity.
+Kaworu Nagisa recognizes humanity as beings of Lilith and identifies them as Lilim.
+Several times throughout the series, the defeat of an Angel results in a Christian cross-shaped explosion.

-The Magi supercomputers of NERV are named Melchior, Balthasar and Caspar after the names traditionally given for the Magi who were mentioned in the Gospel of Matthew as having visited Jesus Christ in Bethlehem.
-The Marduk Institute is a front organization for Nerv, tasked with finding the teenagers suitable for piloting Evangelion units.
+The Magi supercomputers of NERV are named Melchior, Balthasar, and Caspar after the names traditionally given to the Magi mentioned in the Gospel of Matthew as having visited Jesus Christ in Bethlehem.
+The Marduk Institute is a front organization for Nerv, tasked with finding teenagers suitable for piloting Evangelion units.
 Marduk was the name of the chief Babylonian deity and patron god of the city of Babylon.
-The Tree of Sephiroth (Tree of Life) is mentioned, as well as shown in the opening title sequence and in Gendo's office, with Hebrew inscriptions on it (the terms written there are mostly Kabbalic).
+The Tree of Sephiroth (Tree of Life) is mentioned and shown in the opening title sequence and Gendo's office, with Hebrew inscriptions (the terms written there are mostly Kabbalic).
 It also appears in The End of Evangelion during Seele's version of Instrumentality.
-SEELE's logo is a reference to biblical descriptions of God having seven eyes (Zechariah 3:9, the "stone with seven eyes", and Revelation 5:6, where the Lamb of God has seven eyes).
+SEELE's logo refers to biblical descriptions of God having seven eyes (Zechariah 3:9, the "stone with seven eyes", and Revelation 5:6, where the Lamb of God has seven eyes).

 Broderick writes, "Anno's project is a postmodernist retelling of the Genesis myth, as his series title implies—Neon Genesis Evangelion.
-It is a new myth of origin, complete with its own deluge, Armageddon, apocalypse and transcendence."
-Other analysts bring additional views that include a combination of religious and psychological themes, where Kraemer's views diverge from Broderick's, but affirm several themes including Shinji as a messiah figure.
+It is a new myth of origin, complete with its own deluge, Armageddon, apocalypse, and transcendence."
+Other analysts bring additional views that include a combination of religious and psychological themes, whereas Kraemer's views diverge from Broderick's but affirm several themes, including Shinji as a messiah figure.
 Carpentieri writes, "Eva’s message for our age is one that radically and bravely attempts to upend, deconstruct, and recontextualize an understanding of Biblical narrative in a useful way."